User37som/libbitcoin/bx-input-sign.md

 -i [--index]         The ordinal position of the input within the
                      transaction, defaults to zero.
 -n [--nonce]         The Base16 random value used to seed a signing
                      nonce.
 Must be at least 128 bits in length.
+If not
+                     specified the deterministic signature algorithm is
+                     used.
 -s [--sign_type]     A token that indicates how the transaction should be
                      hashed for signing.
 Options are 'all', 'none',
                      'single', and 'anyone_can_pay', defaults to 'all'.